dolphindb/api-cplusplus/README.md

 ## 2. Establish DolphinDB connection

-The most important object provided by DolphinDB C++ API is DBConnection.
+The most important object in DolphinDB C++ API is DBConnection.
 It allows C++ applications to execute script and functions on DolphinDB servers and transfer data between C++ applications and DolphinDB servers in both directions.
 The DBConnection class provides the following main methods:

 | Method Name | Details |
 |:------------- |:-------------|